General Area Information about the Middle Fork of the Salmon River

 The Frank occupies part of an extensive geological formation known as the Idaho Batholith.
 This formation, mainly granite, has been severely eroded, exposing underlying rock formations laid down during the Precambrian, Permian, Triassic and Cretaceous periods.

 There are two Forest Service map and guide books available for purchase; one listing the river rapids and camps, the other detailing the geology of the Middle Fork of the Salmon.
-Use the map order form to send in your order, or visit the National Forest Store to purchase online.
+Visit the National Forest Store to purchase online.